Thevara/portfolio-website/README.md

 # portfolio-website
-A project done to provide a brief description of my portfolio
+A project to provide a brief description of my portfolio